 - Mobile phone carriers permit outside businesses to place charges on your phone bill, but many providers also allow you to block these charges for free.

 The headline of an article in USA TODAY published September 7, 2017, read as followsclick hereFake Facebook ‘like’ networks exploited code flaw to create millions of bogus ‘likes’.
 To see a short video

 Researchers at Facebook and the University of Iowa found a thriving ecosystem of sites that allow members to get fake likes on their Facebook posts in exchange for turning over control of their account to the site.
 USA TODAY was able to get 50 likes on a post in under 1 minute using one of the reputation fraud sites.

-The USA Government has published a list of the common scams and frauds.
+The USA Government has published a list of common scams and frauds.
 To find information on common scams and shams that can happen to you click here

 Please be safe and perform your due diligence before getting involved!

 I found this post important for people who are trying to get into working any online business or just doing anything online in general , as I had to look into multiple review before deciding on where to start my online business!
 Awesome tips for people who are looking into something like this!

 Hi Todd!
 Thanks for your comment.
 You also have to be careful when looking at different reviews as there is a lot of fake reviews.
 Check out my article about that!

 Scams are so prevalent these days that even genuine people are sometimes mistaken to be scammers.
 Identity theft is a wicked act.
 There are tips in the video that tells how one can avoid getting caught up in that scam.
 The information is helpful to everyone.

 It is important that we know the websites that are insecure so we can avoid them.
 You have done a good job to point out so many tips and clues to your readers.